abusch419/lyrics-thing/backend/README.md

-# Metrics Backend
+# Backend

-This is the FastAPI backend for our Metrics app.
+This is the FastAPI backend for our starter app.

 ## Development